ChrisRiley3/borderlands_buddy/README.md

     * As a returning visitor, I want to be able to leave and read feedback on the site with information like what I like about the site and maybe what I would like to see added to the site.

         A. If the user is wanting to interact with the organisation and leave feedback on the website then all they have to do is use the navigation menu and navigate over to the feedback page.

         B. When they click on the feedback button they will be directed to the feedback page where they can see all the other feedback that has been left by other users.

-        C. Now if the user wishes they can click the add feedback button where they will be directed again to the add feedback page this is where the user will be requred to fill out a simple form and on submitting that form they will be redirected back to the feedback page where they can now see their feedback has been left for the organisation and other users to read.
+        C. Now if the user wishes they can click the add feedback button where they will be redirected again to the add feedback page this is where the user will be requred to fill out a simple form and on submitting that form they will be redirected back to the feedback page where they can now see their feedback has been left for the organisation and other users to read.

     * As a returning visitor, I want to be able to leave and read reviews on weapons that I have bought and used to help other users make that final decision on buying that weapon.

         A. The user will have to navigate to a weapon of their choice that they wish to purchase.
 This step has been covered in the first time visitor section.

         B. once a user has navigated to their weapon of choice they will have a few different option on this page.
-The page contains information about the weapon itself such as its name, manufacture, Type of weapon, Price and a short paragraph about the weapon.
+The page contains information about the weapon itself such as its name, manufacture, Type of weapon, Price and a short description about the weapon.
 At this point the user can ether choose to keep shopping as it is not the weapon they have been looking for or they can choose to add it to their bag ready to purchase it.

-        C. The other choice the user has is to navigate to the bottom of that weapons page and this is where the reviews are sitatued.
+        C. The other choice the user has is to navigate to the bottom of that weapons page and this is where the reviews are situated.
 The user can read through other peoples reviews and also add reviews themselves.

         D. If a user wishes to leave a review about the weapon to help other users they can click the add review button.
-When they click this button they will be directed to the add review page.
+When they click this button they will be redirected to the add review page.
            At this point I would like to mention that if a user does want to leave feedback or a review when using the website they must be signed in this is so the organisation can keep track of people leaving reviews and feedback.
 When the user is on the add review page they will have to fill out a simple form and on submitting this form they will be redirtected back to that weapons page and their review will have been added.

     * As a returning visitor, I want to be able to purchase weapons of my choice.

         A. Users will be able to purchase a weapon of their choice by navigating to the weapon they wish to purchase and clicking the add to basket button.

         B. When clicking this button they will be hit with a notification with a go to secure checkout button.
-If the user continues to press this button they they will be directed to the shopping bag page.
+If the user continues to press this button they will be directed to the shopping bag page.

         C. On this page the user will have a few different choices.
-If the user decides they dont just want one of that weapon then they can update the quantity on this page with the price also being automatically updated for them.
+If the user decides they want two of that weapon then they can update the quantity on this page with the price also being automatically updated for them.

         D. What if the user changes their mind and decides they dont want that weapon at all then also on this page the user has the option to remove that weapon from their basket.
 On clicking remove the basket will be updated.

         E. If the user decides everything is correct with the order and they wish to purchase the order then they can click the secure checkout button.
 On this page the user will be required to fill out a billing details form, this form is simple to fill out and if the user has already filled this form out in their profile the form will be automatically generated for them all they will be required to do is fill out the payment details and add their name.
 Once the user is happy that the form is correct they can click the complete order button which will direct them to a checkout success page with all the details that the user requires to redeem their weapon or weapons.
 Once the order has went through and the user is on this page they can navigate round the website again.

+        F. As stripe is not set up to take real payments, when filling out the card details field you should follow the stripre documentation to complete the order by entering a mock card number
+           (Stripe Docs)[https://stripe.com/docs/payments/accept-a-payment?integration=elements].
+That card number as stated in the docs is "4242 4242 4242 4242".
+You should now enter a future date for card expiry, a 3 digit number for CVC and a ZIP.

 * Frequent User Goals: